Updated 22/05/2024

-When it comes to printing multiple pages, one of the questions that always crops up is, do you want your documents to be collated?
-But what does it actually mean?
+When it comes to printing multiple pages of a document, one of the options that are normally available in the print setup is, ‘do you want your documents to be collated?’, but what does collate when printing mean?

 Definition of Collate